Onions: Are They Good For Your Bones?

 The high sulfur content of onions has a direct effect on the formation of connective tissue such as tendon and cartilage.
 Sulfur is present in all long chain polysaccharides called glycosaminoglycans (GAGS), with the exception of hyaluronic acid.
 GAGs make up cartilage, tendons, and synovial fluid.
 Tendons are especially important to your bone health since they attach muscles to bones, so the muscles’ contractions can be transferred across the joints and pull on the bones.

 But that’s not all.
 Onions are an excellent source of bone-healthy polyphenols, specifically the flavonoid polyphenols.
-As I mention in the Save Our Bones Program, these plant pigments have been shown to help increase the production of oesteoblasts (bone-building cells).2
+As I mention in the Osteoporosis Reversal Program, these plant pigments have been shown to help increase the production of oesteoblasts (bone-building cells).2

 Big Flavor, Big Nutrition